12 Things We Love To Do In Edinburgh

 3. Warm up in Cosy Places

-In a city where the wind can blow and it can feel pretty cold from time to time, it’s always good to know there are so many wonderful places to get cosy and warm up in.
+In a city where the wind can blow and it can feel pretty cold, it’s always good to know there are so many wonderful places to get cosy and warm up in.
 One of our favourites is the hothouses at the Royal Botanic Gardens.
 The Glasshouses have long since been a place where people have gone to warm up during the colder months.
 It is said that in the Victorian era, folk who couldn’t afford to heat their homes would spend time among the palms.

 4. Discover Unique Front Door Steps